monirbounadi/minimal-mistakes/_pages/about.md

 ---
 permalink: /about/
 title: "About"
-last_modified_at: 2019-01-01
+last_modified_at: 2019-01-03
 ---

 # Professional Bio

-I work as a teaching fellow and research assistant.
-In these roles, I help students and researchers understand and solve statistical problems.
+I work as amanuensis at the Department of Mathematics, Stockholm University, and as seminar teacher and research assistant at the Department of Economics, Stockholm University.
 I am also a student taking graduate courses in statistics and econometrics.

-My research interests unify my interests in ethics and statistics.
-For example, causal inference to identify effective charitable interventions, and statistics to help policymakers weigh different kinds of evidence.
+My research interests lie in the areas of development economics (the consequences of environmental degradation and climate trends) and theoretical econometrics (causal inference in observational studies).
 If I can help you, contact me.

-# CV
+# Long CV

 <i class="fas fa-file-pdf"></i> [Download][cv]